UTDallasEPICS/UTDesign-Procurement/README.md

 4. Clone a Repository by clicking `File > Clone Repository` and finding it through GitHub.com or through URL tabs.
 5. Open the repository in VS Code.

-### 📦 Dependencies setup 📦
+### 📦 Dependency installation 📦

 Dependencies are the packages used to create the project.

 6. To install the dependencies, in VS Code, create a new terminal in the editor and run `cd procurement-manager/` to make sure that the terminal is in the **procurement-manager** folder (the project itself) and run `npm install` or `npm i`.
 This will install all the packages as specified in our `package.json` file.

-### 💾 Database Setup 💾
+### 💾 Environment configuration 💾

-> [!IMPORTANT]
+> [!NOTE]
-> The steps in the [database stuff](#-database-stuff-) section need to be complete before continuing with the database setup.
+> The steps in the [database setup](#-database-setup-) section need to be complete before continuing with environment configuration.

 7. Copy the **.env.example** from the **docs** folder into the **procurement-manager** folder and rename it to **.env**.
 8. In the **.env** file, update the line beginning with `DATABASE_URL=`.
   a.
-On Windows, replace `YOUR_MYSQL_ROOT_PASSWORD` with the password you set when initially setting up MySQL.
+On **Windows**, replace `YOUR_MYSQL_ROOT_PASSWORD` with the password you set when initially setting up MySQL.
   b.
-On macOS, replace `YOUR_MYSQL_ROOT_PASSWORD` with the password specified in the `docker-compose.yml` file (currently `password`).
+On **macOS**, replace `YOUR_MYSQL_ROOT_PASSWORD` with the password specified in the `docker-compose.yml` file (currently `password`).
 9. Open a terminal and change directory to the `procurement-manager` directory.
 Steps 10 and 11 require you to be in the `procurement-manager` directory.
-10. macOS only: Run `docker compose up` to start the database.
+10. **macOS only**: Run `docker compose up` to start the database.
   a.
 In the Docker Desktop app, you should see a new Docker container running.
 In the future, you can run the database server by pressing the Start button on the container in Docker Desktop, or running `docker compose up`  in the terminal.
-11. To sync your database with the project schema type `npx prisma migrate dev`
+11. To sync your database with the project schema type `npx prisma migrate dev`.

-The `schema.prisma` file under the prisma folder has the schema setup and can be edited to change the database.
+The `schema.prisma` file under the `prisma` folder has the schema setup and can be edited to change the database.
-After making any changes to the database, running `npx prisma migrate dev` will also update the database
+After making any changes to the database schema, running `npx prisma migrate dev` will also update the database.

 If you installed MySQL Workbench, you can use it to manually add some data into the tables and view changes done to the database.
-You can also do `npx prisma studio` instead of using MySQL Workbench to see the database through a locally hostedPrisma.
+You can also run `npx prisma studio` instead of using MySQL Workbench to see the database through a locally-hosted web interface developed by Prisma.

 > Some more documentation regarding this is provided here: [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate)